Skip to Content

 Add To Cart

 Hoary Skullcap flowers are visited by bumblebees, their primary pollinator, and less commonly, Skippers and small butterflies.
 Deer typically avoid this plant because of its bitter taste and possibly toxicity (illinoiswildflower.info).
-Hoary Skullcap is presumed extirpated in Michigan (mnfi.anr.msu.edu), but its long bloom time makes it a nice addition to a shadier area.
+Hoary Skullcap is presumed extirpated in Michigan, so while you may not be preserving the plant that was once here, you are creating habitat for all of the species that may need it for survival (mnfi.anr.msu.edu), but its long bloom time makes it a nice addition to a shadier area.
 In the right conditions, it can spread by seed and rhizomes, forming colonies.

 Hoary Skullcap flowers are visited by bumblebees, their primary pollinator, and less commonly, Skippers and small butterflies.
 Deer typically avoid this plant because of its bitter taste and possibly toxicity (illinoiswildflower.info).
-Hoary Skullcap is presumed extirpated in Michigan (mnfi.anr.msu.edu), but its long bloom time makes it a nice addition to a shadier area.
+Hoary Skullcap is presumed extirpated in Michigan, so while you may not be preserving the plant that was once here, you are creating habitat for all of the species that may need it for survival (mnfi.anr.msu.edu), but its long bloom time makes it a nice addition to a shadier area.
 In the right conditions, it can spread by seed and rhizomes, forming colonies.

 Life Cycle: Perennial